zedapp/zed/app/manual/languages.md

 In addition, snippets for completion can be specified with [multiple insertion points](http://screencast.com/t/AYCwS0ZKE).

-To develop your own tools, you can clone the Zed git repo and look in the `/app/plugin` directory for examples.
+To develop your own tools, you can clone the Caelum git repo and look in the `/app/plugin` directory for examples.
 To test them, open `sandbox.html` in your browser, which links to a simple playground for testing.